chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

             };
 ```

-✅ **DO** favor expression bodies for methods, properties, and ctors for single expressions for a more succinct syntax.
+✅ **DO** favour expression bodies for methods, properties, and ctors for single expressions for a more succinct syntax.

 ```csharp
 // legacy